-If the Qualifying Event is due to your termination of employment with the City of New York, your participation in the HCFSA Program will cease as of your termination date.
+If the Qualifying Event is due to your termination of employment with the City of New York or commencement of an unpaid leave of absence, your participation in the HCFSA Program will cease as of your termination date.
 However, you may elect to continue participation in the HCFSA Program through the end of the Plan Year.
 If you elect HCFSA Continuation Coverage, you must fund the remainder of your HCFSA goal amount by selecting one of the following options: